-Item Person (WHO) Action (WHAT) Target Date (WHEN) Follow-Up Create Form Office Asst.
-Format our choice of a diabetes self- management form into 1 page form easy to read by user Week of Nov.
+ltem Person (WHO) Action (What) Target Date (WHEN) Follow-up Create Form Office Assistant Format our choice of a diabetes self- management form into 1 page form easy to read by user Week of Nov.
 1, 2017 Complete Approve Form Our provider champion and lead nurse Review and proof after formatting Week of Nov.
-8, 2017 Delayed due provider away for CME, approval as of Nov.12 Acquire Forms Office Manager Send out for printing Nov.
-11 Print small volume of forms for training Office Asst.
-Print and make 20 copies for training Week of Nov.
-15 Train Staff Lead Nurse, Office Mgr.
-Create training for staff regarding handout, use of and how to input into record Week of November 15 Place in Exam Rooms Office Asst.
-Check weekly during Friday afternoon work period to ensure that adequate amount of forms are located in exam rooms Week of Nov.
-18 Track number of returned forms Lead Nurse Report at monthly staff meeting ongoing Input into Chart Medical Office Asst.
-Input into record as a component of triage ongoing
+8, 2017 Delayed: provider away for CME, approval as of Nov.12 Acquire Forms Office Manager Send out for printing Nov.
+11 Print small volume of forms for training Office Assistant Print and make 20 copies for training Week of Nov.
+15 Train Staff Lead Nurse, Office Manager Create training for staff regarding handout, use of and how to input into record Week of Nov.
+15 Place in Exam Rooms Office Assistant Check weekly during Friday afternoon work period to ensure that adequate amount of forms are located in exam rooms Week of Nov.
+18 Track number of returned forms Lead Nurse Report at monthly staff meeting ongoing Input into Chart Medical Office Assistant Input into record as a component of triage ongoing

-Appendix 1: Worksheet for Testing Change
+Appendix 1 - Worksheet for Testing Change

-GOAL:
+Worksheet for Testing Change GOAL:

+Practice:\\\\\

-Practic e: Date:
+Date: \\\\\

 Every goal will require multiple smaller tests of change

 Plan Describe your first (or next) test of change Person Responsible When to be done Where to be done

-List the tasks needed to set up this test of Person When to be Where to be
+List the tasks needed to set up this test of change Person Responsible When to be done Where to be done 1.
+2. 3.
+4. 5.

-change Responsible done done

-1. 2.

-3.
+Predict what will happen when the test is carried out Person Responsible When to be done Where to be done 1.
+2. 3.
+4. 1.
+2. 3.
 4.

-5.

-Predict what will happen when the test is carried out Measures to d etermine if pre diction succeeds

-1. 1.

-2. 2.

-3. 4.
-3. 4.

-Do Describe what actually happened when n you ran the test of chang e
+Do Describe what actually happened when you ran the test of change

-Study Describe the measured results and ho w they compa re to the pred licted results
+Study Describe the measured results and how they compare to the predicted results

-Act Describe what changes to the plan will learned oe made for th e next cycle f rom what you
+Act Describe what changes to the plan will be made for the next cycle from what you learned